SrishtiiBansal/Weather-Insight-Dashboard/README.md

 Each date is meticulously laid out, offering a detailed snapshot of various meteorological factors crucial for planning and preparation.
 From daily temperature variations to feels-like temperatures, wind speeds, visibility metrics, humidity levels, and cloud cover, every aspect is meticulously charted to offer a holistic understanding of weather patterns over the forecasted period.

+## Data Source
+The weather data displayed in this dashboard is sourced from the Free Weather API provided by Visual Crossing.
+The API offers real-time weather information, including temperature, wind speed, visibility, humidity, and cloud cover, enabling accurate forecasting and analysis.

 ## Features

 - Detailed weather data for Delhi covering the next 15 days.